 Geek Therapy: The Theory

-Geek Therapy is an affinity-based model and the theory three main components: Affinity (A), Resonance (R), and Understanding (U).
+Geek Therapy is an affinity-based model and the theory has three key components: Affinity (A), Resonance (R), and Understanding (U).

 Which work together as a formula: Affinity + Resonance = Understanding.
 Or A + R = U.